 This may seem like an odd question to include on this list, but it was one of the most frequent questions I received last year.
-All of my prices are listed in USD and all transactions are handled in the U.S. so that you do not have to deal with international banking transfers or currency exchanges.
-I put an average of 20 hours into every wedding to make sure you receive the best value for your investment.
+All of my prices are listed in USD and all transactions are handled in the U.S. so that you do not have to deal with international banking transfers or currency exchanges, unlike other vendors in Guatemala.

 Why should i hire a photographer in guatemala instead of a photographer from my city

 One of the most important reasons to hire a photographer in Guatemala is saving money.
 My packages can be more affordable than most of those in New York and Los Angels because I do not need to charge couples for airfare or hotels.
 More so, you benefit from hiring a bilingual photographer with strong relationships to local wedding planners, vendors, and other wedding photographers in Guatemala.

 Do you offer any Packages?